 Honors Historical Research Methods I (11-12) is an elective course that introduces students to the process of independent research requiring the use of primary and secondary resources.
 Students may also be instructed in oral history methodology, including the development of interviewing and transcribing skills.
-Students will apply their research skills to develop a historical product(s) on local, state, or national history.
+Additionally, students may be instructed in practices and skills related to broadcast journalism and apply such practices and skills as they report on current events.
+Students will apply their research skills to develop a historical product (s) on local, state, or national history.